-If you’re a boomer over 55 you’ve probably been a schoolteacher.
+You’ve probably been a schoolteacher if you’re a boomer woman over 55.
 I was born in 1950 when women had three career choices.
 You could be a school teacher, a secretary or a nurse.
-I chose to be a teacher since I knew even then that I wouldn’t be one forever.
+I chose to be a teacher since I knew that I wouldn’t be one forever.

-From university days on, I always wanted to have my own business.
+From university on, I wanted to have my own business.
 Little did I know then that teaching would give me the skills I’d use as a business owner.
 I taught for 8 years from 1972 to 1980. in the summer of 1978 I taught how to use computers in the classroom as a course BEFORE you needed credentials to teach it to other teachers.
-Nancy Murray a Superintendent in the Windsor Separate School Board took a risk.
+Nancy Murray a Superintendent in the Windsor Separate School Board took a risk on me.
 I had 40 teachers in my class that summer.
 That was the beginning of my self employment journey.
 I’d started.

 Being a teacher is one of the best things you can do.
 Many of us have been teachers and most don’t know that teaching prepares you to become an entrepreneur who starts and runs your own business.
 Here are some of the many skills that teaching gave us.